-The unexpected sight of your own blood can be unsettling.
-One of the times this can happen is when you spit and see blood in your saliva.
+You may notice blood in your saliva when you spit.
 Another time you might notice blood in your saliva is when you have a rusty, metallic taste in your mouth.

 Let’s take a look at the causes of blood in saliva and how each is treated.

-Treatment usually includes a professional dental cleaning followed by good oral hygiene.
+Treatment usually includes a professional dental cleaning followed by a good oral hygiene routine.
 Later stages of the condition may require surgical treatment.

 - minor injury, such as accidentally biting your cheek